davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 ## 1 Background

-ASN.1 describes the difference between data-centric and information-centric approaches:
+ASN.1 describes the difference between data-centric and abstract modeling approaches:

 >ASN.1 definition can be contrasted to the concept in ABNF of "valid syntax", or in XSD of a "valid document", where the focus is entirely on what are valid encodings of data, without concern with any meaning that